<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 Featured Image

-One of the issues that some companies’ TCPA compliance checklists may often miss is the need to collect written consent from contacts before reaching out with auto-dialed or pre-recorded marketing messages.
+One of these common issues is when TCPA compliance checklists overlook the need to collect written consent from contacts before reaching out with auto-dialed or pre-recorded marketing messages.

-What is TCPA compliance in relation to collecting written consent?
-What constitutes “written consent” for TCPA compliance?
-More importantly, how can you ensure that you meet TCPA written consent requirements so you can limit your company’s legal liability?
+Join us as we cover what constitutes “written consent” for TCPA compliance and, more importantly, how you can ensure that you meet TCPA written consent requirements so you can limit your company’s legal liability.

 Tired of bad leads?
 Stop it now with a free trial of Anura's Ad Fraud Solution